grehan-freebsd/grub2-bhyve/README.md

 The -M parameter specifies the amount of bhyve guest memory in MBytes.

-The -b parameter disables auto-insertion of "console=ttyS0" to the start of the Linux kernel command-line.
+The -n parameter disables auto-insertion of "console=ttyS0" to the start of the Linux kernel command-line.

 To boot a linux kernel, the 'linux' command is used to load the kernel